Martian01/four/README.md

 ![Light](four_light.png)
 ![Dark](four_dark.png)

 We have added a simple Android app to this repository.
 You find the source code in the subdirectory `android`.
-You can simply add this directory as a new project in Android Studio, or whichever development environment you prefer.
+You can add this directory as a new project in Android Studio, or whichever development environment you prefer.
 This way you can install it on your device or an emulator, modify the source code, debug it, etc.

+![App Logo](android/app/src/main/res/mipmap-hdpi/ic_launcher.png)

+For those just wanting to play, the app is available on [Google Play](https://play.google.com/store/apps/details?id=com.mr.four).

-For those just wanting to play we provide the ready-built [APK file](android/app/release/app-release.apk).
+For those without access to Google Play we provide the [release build](android/app/release/app-release.apk) in this repository.
 Simply copy it to your device and "open" it to install it.

-![App Logo](android/app/src/main/res/mipmap-hdpi/ic_launcher.png)

-We are currently in the process of bringing the app into Google Play as well, to make installation even easier.

 The mobile app has a [data privacy statement](android/DataProtection.md).